MiguelCoimbra02/Master_Thesis/README.md

-# Knowledge Network creation and Cork Oak Gene interactions Visualisation and Retrieval Tool (Canopy)
+# Knowledge Network creation and Cork Oak Gene interactions Visualization and Retrieval Tool (Canopy)

 Welcome to the Cork Oak Gene Interactions Visualization Tool!
-Canopy is designed to retrieve and visualize gene regulatory networks in Quercus suber (cork oak), providing valuable insights into gene interactions.
+Canopy is designed to retrieve and visualize gene regulatory networks (GRN) in Quercus suber (cork oak), providing valuable insights into gene interactions.
+This includes Gene Co-expression links (GCN) and hints of Transcription Factor (TF) direct interactions with genes.
 This project was developed as part of a thesis for the Master’s program in Bioinformatics and Computational Biology at the Faculdade de Ciências, Universidade de Lisboa.

-## Running canopy
+## Canopy deployement

-Canopy is intended to be integrated into CorkOakDB in the future.
-In the meantime, while the integration is not yet public, a Docker Compose setup is available for local deployment.
+A Docker Compose setup is available for local deployment.
+(Canopy will be soon integrated into CorkOakDB)

 ### First-Time Setup: Running Canopy for the First Time
-Before starting the application, you need to load the initial data into the Neo4j database.
+To add a new (updated) GRN to Canopy, load the initial data into the Neo4j database.

 #### 1. Load **nodes** into Neo4j
 Run this command to load the nodes from a CSV file (located in Neo4j's import-accessible directory):